yukicruz/CPP528_TEAM2_Spring2022/labs/wk02/README.md

-## Lab-02
+### Lab-02

-The end goal of data wrangling is for the data to be clean and easy to use during the analytical stage of the project.
-For this lab you will add meaningful metadata about the LTDB dataset to a machine-readable concordance file that will be used to greatly improve the usability of the data.
+Lab-02 involved creating a machine-readable concordance file for the LTDB dataset, and writing functions to filter this large dataset based on the metadata.